 Private sector tendering — where the buyer is a private sector organisation — works differently from public sector tendering.
-Since it does not tend to avoid the spending of public funds, it is governed by fewer regulations which means it is less restricted.
+Since the private sector supply chain does not tend to account for the spending of public funds, it is governed by fewer regulations, which means it is less restricted.

-Unlike public sector bodies, private sector businesses do not need to offer an equal playing field to suppliers.
-This makes private sector tendering extremely lucrative and an excellent market for SMEs looking to boost their procurement possibilities.
+Unlike public sector bodies, private sector businesses do not need to offer an equal playing field to suppliers in the supply chain.
+This makes private sector tendering extremely lucrative and an excellent market for small and medium-sized enterprises (SMEs) looking to boost their procurement possibilities.

-Supply chain opportunities often have a private sector organisation as buyer, something that SME businesses in procurement should take advantage of.
+Supply chain opportunities often have a private sector organisation as a buyer, something that SME businesses interested in private sector procurement should take advantage of.

-Would you like to find more opportunities in the private sector marketplace?
+Would you like to access more opportunities in the private sector marketplace and learn more about the private sector procurement process?
 Find out how below.

 Many private sector tenders are issued as part of the supply chain for larger projects.
 Opportunities for projects like HS2 will be advertised by large private sector companies that require additional or specialist support.

 Often, as with HS2, the overall project is in the public sector.
 A private sector company or companies win the initial large public sector contract but cannot themselves provide every aspect of the goods, works and services required.
 The private sector company, therefore, seeks subcontractors and, in doing so, becomes a buyer for a private sector tendering opportunity.
 Sometimes the subcontractors then need to further subcontract for aspects of the contracts they have won and so on — a supply chain is formed.

 At each stage, a private sector company becomes a buyer and becomes involved in private sector tendering to find suitable suppliers.